Feyerabend/ABC80/README.md

 released, ABC80 had some kind of the same flavour to it.
 These were machines that took the step to a compact all-in-one computer for the expanding hobby/home computer market.
-Previously there were mainly boards sold you could solder on the components yourself, add cards, peripherals, tape recorders, printers, disc units, screens etc. that required much more skill than plugging in a power cable.
+Previously there were mainly boards sold you could solder on the components yourself, add cards, peripherals, tape recorders, printers, disc drive units, screens etc. that required much more skill than plugging in a power cable.
 The machines had BASIC in ROM.
-When started there were instantly response from a prompt, ready for programming.
+When started there would respond instantly with a prompt, ready for programming.
-Quite a difference from just a few years ago.
+Quite a difference from just a few years earlier.

 Another observation is that the field of both innovation and diversity is widespread during these years.
 Each system had its own dependencies, its own configuration,